-Payroll is a list of your business’ employees and the amount of money that needs to be paid over a specific time-frame.
+Payroll is a list of your business’ employees and the amount of money that needs to be paid to them over a specific time-frame.
 It also includes the calculation and distribution of your employees’ wages and taxes.

-You can choose to either run your payroll inside your business, or you can choose to outsource your payroll to professionals.
+You can choose to either run your payroll inside your business or you can choose to outsource your payroll to professionals.

 Whether you will be outsourcing your payroll or running it in-house it’s important to know the basics of what is involved in a payroll.